deoktr/shcln/README.md

 # shcln

-Shell history cleaner, remove password and other sensible command arguments from shell history.
+Shell history cleaner, remove password and other sensitive entries from shell history.

-Features:

-- Low memory usage with buffered I/O streams.
+This project aims to work on both workstations and servers.

 ## Usage